 Our bothies offer unusual and diverse holiday accommodation, just perfect for those with a sense of adventure.
 You’ll be totally alone with exception of your wildlife neighbours – red deer, stags and the occasional eagle are all fairly regular visitors!

 Why not combine the three properties and make a rustic walking holiday out of it with authentic accommodation.

-None of our bothies are available to book online, so if you would like to arrange accommodation in one or more of them, then please do get in touch with our Tourism team using the contacts on the right.
+None of our bothies are available to book, however if you would like to discuss them further then please do get in touch with our Tourism team using the contacts on the right.